-Within the standard Pulsonix PCB Technology files are named grids that have been setup for you using names that represent possible design entities, such as component, Testpoint, Text etc. these can be renamed and defined by you as required.
+Within the standard Pulsonix PCB Technology files are named grids that have been setup for you using names that represent possible design entities, such as component, Testpoint, Text etc. these can be renamed, defined and deleted by you as required.